Dwight Morrow High School: Architecture

-Millers Pond on the campus coupled with the Janis E. Dismus Middle School on the grounds lends a collegiate atmosphere to the school.
+Millers Pond and Janis E. Dismus Middle School are all part of the school campus.

 Athletics

 The Dwight Morrow High School Maroon Raiders compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 The school had previously participated in the BCSL American athletic conference of the Bergen County Scholastic League.
 With 816 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Ivy White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
+The football team competes in the Ivy White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions.
 The football team is one of the 12 programs assigned to the two Ivy divisions starting in 2020, which are intended to allow weaker programs ineligible for playoff participation to compete primarily against each other.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

 The boys basketball team won the Group III state championship in 1947 (against Springfield Regional—since renamed as Jonathan Dayton High School —in the finals), 1951 (vs. Woodrow Wilson High School), 1960 (vs. Moorestown High School) and 1961 (vs. Burlington Township High School), and won the Group II title in 1975 (vs. Pleasantville High School).
 Led by 24 points from Sherman White, the 1947 team pulled away to defeat Springfield Regional by a score of 49–22 in the championship game at the Elizabeth Armory to win the Group III state title and run their record for the season to 25–0.
-The 1951 team finished the season with a record of 23-1 after winning the Group III title with a 59–34 win against Woodrow Wilson in the championship game.
+The 1951 team finished the season with a record of 23–1 after winning the Group III title with a 59–34 win against Woodrow Wilson in the championship game.
 The 1975 team, led by future NBA player Bill Willoughby who was named to the all-tournament team, defeated defending champion Pleasantville by a score of 70–66 in the championship game to win the Group II title and finish the season with a mark of 27–2.
 The team won the 2008 North I, Group II state sectional title, defeating Pascack Hills High School 72–65 in the tournament final.
 The win marked the team's first sectional title since 2005, ending a two-year run by Pascack Hills.

-The boys track team won the spring track state championship in Group III in 1965 (as co-champion) and in Group II in 1992.
+The boys track team won the spring / outdoor track state championship in Group III in 1965 (as co-champion) and in Group II in 1992.

 The boys track team won the Group III indoor relay championships in 1970 and 1971.

 Administration

 Joseph Armental is the school's principal.
+His administration team includes an assistant principal and a vice principal.